-Our January group exhibition features paintings that are saturated with glorious colour.
-Artists included are Mark Dicey, Jonathan Forrest, James Kirkpatrick, Ron Martin, William Perehudoff, Gordon Rayner, Jonathan Syme, David Urban and Hans Wendt.
+Our winter group exhibition features paintings that are saturated with glorious colour.
+Artists included are Jack Bush, Mark Dicey, Jonathan Forrest, James Kirkpatrick, Ron Martin, William Perehudoff, Gordon Rayner, Jonathan Syme, David Urban and Hans Wendt.

 Chroma is the quality of a colour’s purity, intensity or saturation.
 From Ron Martin’s “black” painting to Mark Dicey’s abstract that contains layer upon layer of carefully placed shapes and colours, this exhibition compares and contrasts one of the most important decisions an artist makes: the choice of colour to express their unique idea.